Gargee-srivastava/FAKE-NEWS-DETECTION-SYSTEM/Spreadsheet update/README.md

 # Google spreadsheet update api
 This api is used to save the details from Whatsapp bot.
+Follow the steps in https://developers.google.com/sheets/api/quickstart/nodejs to get the api key for google sheet access.
+Make a spreadsheet and get the spreadsheet_id from the spreadsheet link and put it in file `spreadsheet.js` in line 57.
+For e.g. : https://docs.google.com/spreadsheets/d/sheet_id/edit#gid=0

 # technology stack
 Node js